PalisadoesFoundation/talawa-admin/.github/ISSUE_TEMPLATE/bug-report.md

 If applicable, add screenshots to help explain your problem.

 **Additional details**
-Add any other context or screenshots about the feature request here.
+Add any other context or screenshots about the bug report here.

 **Potential internship candidates**